The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 PostPosted: Sat Jun 09, 2012 4:19 pm Post subject: WW1 ALPHA Reply with quote

 Born 1890 in New Abbey, Kirkcudbrightshire.
-Son of Greig and Sarah (Allan) Martin of 3 Ashfield Cottages, Glasgow Rd.
-Maxwelltown.
+Son of Greig and Sarah (Allan) Martin of 3 Ashfield Cottages, Glasgow Road, Maxwelltown.

-Missing in action 1 October 1916 and listed on the Thiepval Memorial, France.
+Missing in Action on 1 October 1916 and named on the Thiepval Memorial to the Missing of the Somme, France.

 MAXWELL, JAS.
 PTE.
 CANADIANS.

 Born 1884 in Maxwelltown, Troqueer.
 Son of the late Henry and Janet (Graham) Maxwell who lived at Castlehill, Kirkmahoe, Dumfriesshire and at Millbrae Terrace, Maxwelltown.
-James was a carpenter and had been living in Victoria, British Columbia for 11 years when he enlisted in January 1916.
-He listed his aunt Miss Ellen Maxwell of Ashfield Cottages, Glasgow St. Maxwelltown as his next of kin.
+He named his aunt, Miss Ellen Maxwell of Ashfield Cottages, Glasgow Street, Maxwelltown, as his next of kin.

-Died of wounds 9 May 1917 in the Royal Herbert Hospital in Woolwich, London and buried in Kirkmahoe Parish Churchyard.
-(CWG)
+Died of Wounds on 9 May 1917 and buried in Kirkmahoe Parish Churchyard, Dumfriesshire.

-Killed in action 19 April 1917 and buried in Gaza War Cemetery, Palestine.
+Killed in Action on 19 April 1917 and buried in Gaza War Cemetery, Palestine.

-He died on 6 February 1916 and is buried in Troqueer Parish Churchyard.
+Died on 6 February 1916 and buried in Troqueer Cemetery.

 Back to top